 A non-profit voluntary welfare organisation, Hope Centre runs meaningful social services and programmes for the community.
 It also accepts donations-in-kind of items to be used in their Youth and Seniors Centres, or distributed to underprivileged households.

 Donate Children’s story books, assessment books, games, stationery and school bags.
 You’ll also find various other items from furniture to food on their wishlist, which is updated regularly.
+Editor’s note (9 January 2020): Hope Centre is currently not accepting donations of books; please refer to their wishlist for updates.

 Where/How Deliver the items directly to Level 3, 806 King George’s Avenue during office hours.
 Contact them prior to delivery.